jonatasbaldin/konnek-knative-consumer/README.md

-# Konnek Knative Consumer
+# Konnek Consumer
-Consumes and logs events inside Knative.
+Consumes and logs CloudEvents from Konnek.